-Student Support Center is to nurture students' physical and psychological development.
+The Student Support Center is to nurture students' physical and psychological development.
 At the European School we realize that as well as academic achievement, the physical and psychological development of students is crucial to a positive environment and enriching school experience.
 We provide additional classes to support student learning needs.
 With a parent's consent, teachers and students fill out relevant Student Support Center paperwork to identify areas where students need extra help.
 Based on the data provided, an individual and group schedule is created to conduct one-on-one and group lessons.

-EAL Programme (English as an Additional Language), supports students whose mother tongue is not English (that is the language of instruction), enabling them to develop the necessary reading, writing, speaking and listen- ing skills to be successful in the academic process.
+EAL Programme (English as an Additional Language), supports students whose home language is not English (that is the language of instruction), enabling them to develop the necessary reading, writing, speaking and listening skills to be successful in the academic process.
 During the process of admission to the European School, students will be identified if they need EAL support.
-The EAL teachers work in close co-operation with home- room teachers.
-The English as an Additional Language teachers work with individuals or small groups of stu- dents to further develop English competency.
+The EAL teachers work in close co-operation with homeroom teachers.
+The English as an Additional Language teachers work with individuals or small groups of students to further develop English competency.
 Students receive intensive regular support for several months.
+These students will be provided with EAL lessons and follow-up Placement Tests every 3 months.
 The EAL Programme is designed to help students become confident English learners both academically and socially.
 EAL classes take place during school hours as inclusion support.